 The demonstrator is completed by a battery storage with 60kW power and 66kWh energy, a DC charger with up to 120kW power out of the battery and a PV installation with 70kW peak in order to charge the electric cars with green power.

-The power supply for this 100 charging point demonstrator is an old transformer with about 200 to 300kW remaining power.
+The power supply for this 100 charging point case is an old transformer with about 200 to 300kW remaining power.
 No update for the connection to the electric grid was necessary.
-This became possible by the use of dynamical phase-individual load management.
+This became possible with the use of dynamical phase-individual load management.
 The available power is dynamically distributed to all charging cars.
 The electric cars are used as a controllable load.
 If a car is charged the whole day during parking, charging with low power is sufficient.

-MAHLE’s corporate start-up chargeBIG has successfully passed the VDE’s certification procedure end of March 2021.
+MAHLE’s corporate start-up chargeBIG successfully passed the VDE’s certification procedure at end of March 2021.
 This means that chargeBIG, with the support of the calibration authorities in the relevant federal states, can now bill customers in compliance with the German Measurement and Verification Act.
-Based on this certification, the charging hardware and software in the car park in Stuttgart is under revision, so that the billing process is conform to the callibration law.
+Based on this certification, the charging hardware and software in the car park in Stuttgart are under revision, so that the billing process conforms to the callibration law.